BDChristman/JournalClub/content/contact/contact.md

 design:
   columns: '1'
 ---
-If you are interested in or have questions about the Biostatistics and Data Science Journal Club, please reach out to Dr. Rajesh Talluri at the email listed below.
+If you are interested in or have questions about the Biostatistics and Data Science Journal Club, please contact us using the items below.
+We will get back to you as soon as we can!